-ii) Format of THW (for both conceptual questions AND quantitative problems)
+ii) Format of THW (for both conceptual questions AND quantitative problems) There is a 15 % penalty for each aspect (indicated below) of the required format that is not followed.

-There is a 15 % penalty for each aspect (indicated below) of the required format that is not followed.
+a) Questions are to be done on BLANK white copy paper (no ruled lines on the paper).
+Divide each paper that you use into two vertical columns and do one or more questions / problems in each column (see Formats document)

-- a) Questions are to be done on BLANK white copy paper (no ruled lines on the paper).
-Divide each paper that you use into two vertical columns. - b) Each question / problem must be accompanied by a well-labeled physical diagram.
-If not, then no credit is given.
+b) Each question / problem must be accompanied by a well-labeled physical diagram.
+If there is no diagram of the physical situation, then no credit is given for the problem.
+Repeat: no diagram means no credit.
+Physicists use diagrams to build intuition about physical situations and make geometry clear to themselves or other people trying to understand the question / problem involved.